This post is also available in: French

 Here are my picks for the best accommodations in Lindos, Rhodes:

-Only 1 minute away from St Paul’s beach these furnished studios offer an equipped kitchen with a fridge, kettle, and a stovetop, air-conditioned rooms and free wi-fi.
+St Paul’s Fedra: Only 1 minute away from St Paul’s beach these furnished studios offer an equipped kitchen with a fridge, kettle, and a stovetop, air-conditioned rooms, and free wi-fi.
 Check out the latest prices and more details.

-Just 12 minutes walk from the beach and the center of town, it offers studios with kitchenette, private bathrooms with shower and a balcony.
+Lambis Studios & Apartments: Just 12 minutes walk from the beach and the center of town, it offers studios with a kitchenette, private bathrooms with a shower, and a balcony.
 Other hotel amenities include a swimming pool, a children’s pool, a children’s playground, & free Wi-Fi. – Check out the latest prices and more details.

-Offers basic air-conditioned accommodation within walking distance from Lindos town and the beach.
+Lindos Athena Hotel: Offers basic air-conditioned accommodation within walking distance from Lindos town and the beach.
 Rooms are also equipped with a fridge and a safety box.
 A swimming pool, a poolside snack bar, and free Wi-Fi can also be found at the property.
 Check out the latest prices and more details.

 Have you ever been to Lindos Rhodes?
 What did you enjoy the most?